Hungry children need our help.

 Childhood hunger is a serious problem in Southern Nevada.

-- More than 58% of children in Clark County schools — 186,000 kids — are enrolled in free or reduced-price meal programs.
+- More than 62% of children in Clark County schools — that's more than 207,000 students — are enrolled in free or reduced-price meal programs.

 Thanks to caring friends like you, boys and girls can get the delicious, nutritious meals they need to thrive.
 Your support ensures growing children can get access to meals at school, after-school feeding programs, and food assistance during the summer.